gilardia/COMP501/InClass/HaskellBackground.md

 ## Import stuff

-In GHCi, typ in this to import list functions:
+In WinGHCi, typ in this to import list functions:

 	import Data.List

 ## Lists and list functions
-In GHCi, type in the following to see what you get.
+In WinGHCi, type in the following, line by line, to see what you get.
 What's going on with each of these commands?

 	[1..5]
 	[5,4..1]
 	[0,5..100]
+	[1..] -- press Ctrl-C to stop
 	head [1..5]
 	tail [1..5]
 	init [1..5]
 	last [1..5]
 	[1..5] !!
 0
-	[1..5] !!
-1
+	[0,5..100] !!
+2
 	take 3 [1..5]
 	drop 3 [1..5]
 	length [1..5]